Tension headaches are very common – almost everyone will have a tension headache at some time.

 - stress and tiredness

-- overusing your neck or shoulder muscles
+- overusing your neck or shoulder muscles, frowning or clenching your jaw

 - working in poor conditions, or spending too much time hunched at your desk